Soontao/discoverer/README.md

 ## environment variable

-* all config vars are in system environment variable
+All config items can be configured by system env variables

 ### server